apache/beam/beam-site/contribute/testing.md

 a traditional end-to-end test and, because of their well-scoped nature, provide good signal as to what exactly is working or broken against a particular runner.

-The name “ValidatesRunner” is an artifact of when Beam was still the Google Cloud Dataflow SDK and [will be changing](https://issues.apache.org/jira/browse/BEAM-655) to something more indicative of its use in the coming months.

 ### E2E

 End-to-End tests are meant to verify at the very highest level that the Beam